 - A prior DWI conviction or driver’s license revocation for refusing to take a blood or urine test

 - A passenger under the age of 16 is on the vehicle with you at the time of the offense

 Even if you feel that there is merit to the charges against you or that there is no way you are going to be able to obtain a better outcome, the truth is that a better outcome is possible with the help of a Hennepin County DWI attorney.
 Your attorney will fight for your rights and your freedom by investigating every aspect of the case so that any discrepancies or errors can be brought to light.
 Showing that something went wrong during the process may result in reduced charges, dismissed charges, or even acquittal.

 Contact A Minneapolis DWI Lawyer

 BWI, SWI, and AWI are serious offenses because operating any kind of vehicle while under the influence of alcohol or drugs can result in the serious injury of innocent people.
 Many are put at risk when a person is intoxicated in any way and operating a vehicle.
 If you have been charged with BWI, SWI, or AWI, it is important for you to defend yourself with the help of a criminal defense attorney.
-To learn more about your rights and options, contact the Law Office of Barry Hogen at 763-513-9085 to schedule a free consultation.
+To learn more about your rights and options, contact the Barry Hogen Law at (612) 338-5545 to schedule an initial consultation.